How to do a Powerful Candle Gazing Meditation in 6 Steps

 How to do a Candle Gazing Meditation

-So if I’ve sparked your interest , here’s how you can do your very own candle gazing meditation in 6 easy steps!
+If I’ve sparked your interest thus far, here’s how you can do your very own candle gazing meditation in 6 easy steps!

 1. Set your space